KTVH-DT: KBLL-TV and KTCM

 In October 1960, Ed Craney—owner of the Z-Bar Network—announced that Joe Sample would acquire his remaining broadcasting holdings and would sell KXLJ radio and television in Helena to Helena TV, the cable firm with which channel 12 had been dueling for almost all of its brief history.
 The $300,000 purchase was not only significant in separating KXLJ-TV from KXLF-TV; it also meant that the TV station would drop its longstanding opposition to supplementing the area with Spokane stations, allowing the cable company to reinstate the Spokane stations to its lineup.
-After the FCC approved of the sale, the stations became KBLL radio and television formally on March 29 and began using the designation on April 10; that same day, Spokane's KREM and KHQ-TV returned to the cable lineup after 20 months.
+After the FCC approved the sale, the stations became KBLL radio and television formally on March 29 and began using the designation on April 10; that same day, Spokane's KREM and KHQ-TV returned to the cable lineup after 20 months.
 This was a major economic relief for the company, which in a January 1960 open letter had noted the decision had a material impact on its income.
 The new KBLL-TV also added programming from CBS to its lineup.

 Helena TV sold KBLL-TV to Capital City Television in 1963; under the new ownership, Helena TV owner W. L. Piehl maintained a significant stake, joined by Bob Magness and Paul B. McAdam.
 In 1966, a second television transmitter opened in Helena, a low-power translator for KFBB-TV on channel 10; the translator protected any program being aired the same day by KBLL-TV by blacking it out.

 In early 1968, negotiations began to sell KBLL radio and television to a partnership of Tim Babcock, the then-serving governor of Montana, and Willard L. Holter of Glasgow.
 The sale was announced at the end of January, with Babcock declaring he would not be active in management and calling the purchase "an investment in Montana".
 Holter pulled out of the deal after FCC approval was granted, but Babcock and Magness entered into a deal to own the stations, with the $201,421 purchase receiving FCC approval on December 18, 1968.
 In 1969, KBLL-TV was granted permission to build a satellite station on channel 2 in Anaconda, near Butte, though this was not built.

 In 1973, Babcock sold KBLL radio to Holter, not including channel 12.
 New call letters KTCM ("Television for the Capital of Montana") were selected for the TV station, and an application was filed to move the transmitter to Hogback Mountain.
 The new 251,000-watt facility, completed in 1975, substantially expanded the television station's reach.